ŠK Slovan

 The game was

-a reflection on how the English media have probably overreacted for many years.
+a reflection of how the English media have probably overreacted for many years.

-The magnificent Czech side went on to win the European Championships with a
+The magnificent Czech side that day went on to win the European Championships with a

 team including Slovan and Inter players.